Florian-Wilhelm/Raspberry-Pi/Project11/Readme.md

 Creating an IoT device providing thermal data and images (by using an MLX90642 32x24 InfraRed (IR) array), and realizing a very basic IR camera thru an attached display.
 One obvious UseCase is to make this device a burglar detection / home intrusion system for e.g. a bicycle store room.
 Another UseCase could be monitoring terrariums and the like.

-## Branches of development
+## Demo Software

-SW V0.2x -> non IoT / OLED display / acoustic burglar detection
+SW V0.28 -> non IoT / OLED display / acoustic burglar detection

-SW V0.4x -> IoT (not all necessary files can be uploaded, in order to build a webserver you need several files in the SDK); OLED display functions will be removed in subsequent SW-Versions
+SW V0.48 -> IoT (not all necessary files can be uploaded, in order to build a webserver you need several files in the SDK); OLED display functions will be removed in subsequent SW-Versions (0.49x)

 ## Thermal image